 Make also sure the gelateria is clear about which flavors are not suitable to people suffering from specific food allergies.

 Good quality gelato should always be kept in metal, not plastic, containers.
 I admit I have never thought of it, mostly because I think pretty much all gelaterias in Italy use them, but it may be a good tip to spot bad places abroad.
 Metal containers tend to maintain optimal temperature and metal, flat spatulas are to be preferred to the round scoops usually used for ice cream, because gelato has a much denser texture.

-Brightly colored gelato may be appealing to the eye, but may not be the best taste and ingredient – wise.
-The best gelato is made with natural ingredients and little to none colorants and additives, which means bright hues are a no-no. Fruit gelato should be deep in color but muted, rather than “neon” like, as you would expect for the fruit used to make it.
-Lemon should be white and not yellowish and pistacchio brownish, rather than green.
+Brightly colored gelato may be appealing to the eye, but may not be the best taste and ingredient-wise.
+The best gelato is made with natural ingredients and little to no colorants and additives, which means bright hues are a no-no. Fruit gelato should be deep in color but muted, rather than “neon” like, as you would expect for the fruit used to make it.
+Lemon should be white and not yellowish and pistachio brownish, rather than green.
 In other words, the more natural the color, the better.

-Keep an eye also on how shiny or opaque the gelato is: too much shine is usually synonym of a very high percentage of fats.
+Keep an eye also on how shiny or opaque the gelato is: too much shine is usually a synonym for a very high percentage of fats.
 Opacity may mean the gelato is no longer fresh.

 4. The Texture

 This is another important clue to the quality of the product.
 As natural as it is to judge better a gelato that scoops out soft and smooth, you should not really worry about consistency at this stage: what may appear hard while scooped may end up being soft and creamy in your mouth.
 If you want to assess whether your gelato has a proper texture, press it with your tongue on the palate: it should be smooth, free from ice crystals, which usually are caused either by the inappropriate temperature at the preparation stage or by the use of spatulas that have not been properly cleaned.